 - Promote future volunteer opportunities.
 While you’re telling volunteers how awesome they are, be sure to include any upcoming volunteer opportunities.
 Hearing about their impact may inspire them to sign up again!

 - Get to know more about them.
 If you weren’t able to talk about their interests before a project, this may be a great time to get to know more about your volunteers.
-Consider sending a survey, or set up a quick phone call or meeting.
+Consider sending a survey or setting up a quick phone call or meeting.

 Volunteer retention and volunteer management should be about building a relationship with your volunteers.
-Communication is key to building relationships with your volunteers, so be sure to touch base with them often to keep your organization top of mind.
+Communication is key to building relationships with your volunteers, so be sure to touch base with them often to keep your organization at the forefront of their minds.

 Neon One Tip: Neon CRM users can build custom email segments in their system and create automated workflows that apply to those segments.
 Creating a “Volunteers” email segment will allow you to customize the kinds of communications your volunteers receive.